kaneshin/kaneshin.co/README.md

 To set up this project you need to provide your Space ID and the belonging API access tokens.
 You can find all the needed information in your Contentful space setting.

+- `.env.production` for production build
+- `.env.development` for development build

 ```
 CONTENTFUL_SPACE_ID='[YOUR-CONTENTFUL-SPACE-ID]'
 CONTENTFUL_ACCESS_TOKEN='[YOUR-CONTENTFUL-ACCESS-TOKEN]'